sourcegraph/scip-typescript/README.md

 For more examples, see the
 [Sourcegraph docs](https://docs.sourcegraph.com/code_intelligence/how-to/index_a_typescript_and_javascript_repository).

+### Troubleshooting stalled progress

+If `scip-typescript index` is not showing progress, try running it again with the `--progress-bar` flag.
+The progress bar prints out the current file being indexed that could reveal details why progress is stalling.
+The progress bar is disabled by default because it prints out a lot of noise in CI logs, and the most common environment to run scip-typescript is in CI.

 ### Dealing with out of memory issues (OOM)

 You may experience OOM issues when indexing large codebases